Nada Lazić

 Nada Lazić (Нада Лазић; born 11 November 1950) is a Serbian politician.
-She served in the National Assembly of Serbia from 2014 to 2020 as a member of the League of Social Democrats of Vojvodina (Liga socijaldemokrata Vojvodine, LSV).
+She served in the National Assembly of Serbia from 2014 to 2020 as a member of the League of Social Democrats of Vojvodina (LSV).

 Early life and career

 Lazić was born in Zrenjanin, Autonomous Province of Vojvodina, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
-She completed elementary school and high school in nearby Novi Sad and graduated from the Faculty of Natural Sciences and Mathematics at the University of Novi Sad's Faculty of Chemistry in 1974.
-She later worked in water protection and related fields for the city of Novi Sad, and in 2002 she became an assistant to the secretary for environmental protection and sustainable development in the provincial government.
+She completed elementary school and high school in Novi Sad and graduated from the University of Novi Sad's Faculty of Chemistry in 1974.
+She later worked in water protection and related fields for the city of Novi Sad, and in 2002 she became an assistant to the secretary for environmental protection and sustainable development in the Vojvodina provincial government.
 Lazić retired in 2012.

 Politician

 Lazić joined the LSV in 1997 and was president of its women's forum from 2000 to 2005.
-The party took part in the 2003 Serbian parliamentary election as part of the Together for Tolerance (Zajedno za toleranciju, ZZT) coalition, and Lazić was included on its electoral list.
+The party contested the 2003 Serbian parliamentary election as part of the Together for Tolerance (ZZT) coalition, and Lazić was included in the 107th position on its electoral list.
 The list narrowly missed crossing the electoral threshold for assembly representation.

-She received the third position on the LSV-led Together for Vojvodina (Zajedno za Vojvodinu, ZZV) list for the Novi Sad city assembly in the 2004 Serbian local elections and was elected when the list won nine mandates.
-The Serbian Radical Party (Srpska radikalna stranka, SRS) won the election, and the LSV served in opposition for the next four years.
+She received the third position on the LSV-led Together for Vojvodina (ZZV) list for the Novi Sad city assembly in the 2004 Serbian local elections and was elected when the list won nine mandates.
+The Serbian Radical Party (SRS) won the election, and the LSV served in opposition in the city for the next four years.
 Lazić also appeared on the ZZV list for the Assembly of Vojvodina in the concurrent 2004 provincial election, although she did not receive a mandate afterward.

-The LSV contested the 2007 parliamentary election on the list of the Liberal Democratic Party (Liberalno demokratska partija, LDP), and Lazić appeared on the list in the 122nd position.
+The LSV contested the 2007 parliamentary election on the electoral list of the Liberal Democratic Party (LDP), and Lazić appeared on the list in the 122nd position.
 The list won fifteen seats, and she was not chosen for a mandate.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Lazić could have been awarded a mandate despite her low position on the list, which was in any event mostly alphabetical.)
-She later appeared on the LSV's lists in the 2008 provincial election and in the 2008 local election in Novi Sad, though she was not afterward given a mandate at either level.
+Lazić could have been awarded a mandate despite her low position on the list, which was in any event mostly alphabetical, though ultimately this did not happen.)
+She later appeared on the LSV's lists for the 2008 provincial election and the 2008 local election in Novi Sad, though she was not afterward given a mandate at either level.